Yoga aphorisms and some other words

 It’s a sad epoch that converts the mystical yogic experience into a commodity.
 The next epoch, even sadder, follows when that commodity is fetishized.

-Distraction and ekāgratā are tied together like coal and diamond1.
+Distraction and ekāgratā are tied together like coal and a diamond.1

-The sensuality of a woman who is bent in a half on her yoga mat is the primary reason men join yoga classes today or watch electronic yoga on the internet.
+The sensuality of a woman who is on her fours on her yoga mat is the primary reason men join yoga classes today or watch electronic yoga on the internets.
+Are you a female electronic “yoga teacher” who wants to go from 100K views to 1M?
+Wear a swimsuit in your “yoga” YouTube and Tiktok videos.

-The relationship between the so-called yoga teachers who propagate their “yoga for mental health” is the same as the relationship between drug dealers and high-school junkies.
+The relationship between the so-called yoga teachers who propagate their “yoga for mental health” and their consuners is the same as the relationship between drug dealers and high-school junkies.

 The purpose of “yoga for the fulfillment of your emotional needs” is to console an urban woman on her way to, or after having arrived at, menopause.